Golf drop rules: How does a drop work in golf?

 Here, you can measure a relief area of two club lengths (not nearer the hole) from your reference point of crossing the penalty area and drop it in this relief area.
 The penalty, again, is one stroke.

 Another key point to understand is the size of the relief area from your reference point.
-If you’re dropping from some abnormal course conditions, it’s one-club length, and if you’re dropping from an unplayable ball or a ball in a red penalty area, it’s two-clubs length.
+If you’re dropping from some abnormal course conditions, it’s one club length, and if you’re dropping from an unplayable ball or a ball in a red penalty area, it’s two club lengths.

 If the ball doesn’t stay in the relief area, simply drop it again.
 If this happens for a second time, place the ball where the ball landed when you re-dropped it.